ChristopherWilks/snaptron/README.md

 It has to build all the dependencies, download all the source data, and create multiple indices.

+For the largest of the compilations (srav2) the final data footprint will be ~75 gigabytes on disk.
+About 54 gigabytes of this is in the SQLite database which is created locally once the raw data has been downloaded from the Snaptron server.
+The data transfer is therefore ~20 gigabytes.

 The PyLucene install in particular requires extensive dependencies and several minutes to build.
 Through it will display various errors and warnings.
 These